Sylvexia/personal_research/10-1 Personal Research.md

 				- `llc --filetype=obj --relocation-model=pic test_mod.ll -o test_mod.o`
 				- `bin/clang -lm test_mod.o -o test_mod.exe`
 			- We can `./test_mode.exe` and get the output, the experiment is as below.
+		- Now we write a pass from math to func, and then use existing pass and tools
+			- How the pass works?
+			- Steps:
 - For symbol name
 	- In C it's the same as function call.
 	- In C++ there's will have name mangling inevitably, since it must support function overloading, namespace, class...